-The Act sets forth the process for evicting based on each ground.
+The Act sets forth the process for eviction based on each ground.
 For example, in a non-payment of rent case, the landlord is not required to provide the tenant with any prior written notice before filing the complaint for eviction.
 But if the landlord is seeking to evict based on the tenant’s violation of some other term in the lease (i.e., pets, smoking, disturbances), then certain notices are required as a prerequisite to filing the complaint.
 If the landlord fails to follow the procedures set forth in the Act, the landlord’s complaint may be subject to dismissal.
 The Act can be confusing to the average reader so it is critical that your attorney understands the many nuances contained therein.
 The

 Off-Campus Evictions for NJ College Students